FREE Training Reveals:

 Knight of Cups Tarot Card Meanings

 Love this deck?
-Buy the

-Unlike the Knight of Wands or the Knight of Swords, the Knight of Cups is not charging along but rather his horse moves slowly forward, giving an impression of calmness and peace.
-The horse represents power, energy, and drive, and of course the colour white is a symbol of purity, spirituality and light.
+Unlike the Knight of Wands or the Knight of Swords, the horse in the Knight of Cups is not charging forward but instead moves slowly and gracefully, giving an air of calmness and peace.
+The horse represents power, energy and drive and the colour white is a symbol of purity, spirituality and light.

 The background is mostly barren, except for some trees far away and the river that flows through, symbolising the power of the emotions and imagination to create a new life force, even where it may seem that there is none.